 - 1. 36-38 credit hours of graduate coursework must be completed. - 2.
-A maximum of 6 credit hours may be transferred to Randolph College at the graduate level. - 3.
+A maximum of 9 credit hours may be transferred to Randolph College at the graduate level. - 3.
 All requirements, including transfer courses, must be completed within a period of six calendar years. - 4.
 The student must earn a cumulative grade point average of 3.0 (rounded) both for all courses taken for a grade and for all courses counted toward major requirements.
-Only one course with a grade of C+ or below will count toward degree requirements.
-Students may appeal to the Board of Review.